The GDA is always working to improve our neighborhood and quality of life. Check out some of our recent and ongoing projects below.

 In addition to the underwriting part of the St. Charles Avenue Planting Project, the GDA continues our own Enhancing the Canopy of Oaks program for oak tree plantings throughout the neighborhood.
 Appropriate planting locations usually require a space of 3ft. x 5ft on public property (often between the sidewalk and the curb) which cannot be located under electrical wires.
 Property owners who choose to participate pay only 1/3 of the cost of each oak tree and will benefit from the service of professional landscapers.
 The remaining 2/3 of this cost will be paid for by the Garden District Association and our very generous neighbors, Tony & Katherine Gelderman.
 If you are interested in planting one or more trees near your property, please contact the GDA at 525-7608 or email@example.com.

 Oak Trees on the Avenue

 The GDA Beautification Committee, with matching donations from neighbors Tony & Katherine Gelderman, approved support for 25 oak trees to be planted along St. Charles Avenue between Jackson & Louisiana Avenues in 2010.
 This planting was done in cooperation with the St. Charles Avenue Planting Project spearheaded by local attorney and community activist Ted Le Clercq.
 Since the project’s creation in 2008, Phase I succeeded in planting 120 oaks between Lee Circle and Jackson Avenue.
-The group’s ultimate goal to plant 125 oaks along the remainder of St. Charles Avenue, and continue down Carrollton Avenue was met through donations of many individual and corporations who understand the importance of the Avenue.
-This great project will ensure that St. Charles Avenue continues to be one of the premier boulevards in the nation.
+The group’s ultimate goal was to plant 125 oaks along the remainder of St. Charles Avenue, and continue down Carrollton Avenue was met through donations of many individual and corporations who understand the importance of the Avenue.
+This great project ensured that St. Charles Avenue continues to be one of the premier boulevards in the nation.
 We were proud to participate.